 Fire Support Squads

 These squads should have a blast symbol on their right shoulder, a Dark Angels symbol on their left:

 Their squad number should be 9 and 10.
 Reserves go in the 9th company.

 Even the squads themselves can be broken down to fight in a variety of roles should their captain require it.
 Should three brothers be detached from their fire support squad to form an Eliminator Squad, the remaining seven can form a Hellblaster Squad, pilot Invictor Warsuits, or fulfill a number of other roles.

 So as with the Ravenwing having mixed squadrons, your 9th squad might be 3 Eliminators, 6 Aggressors, and an Invictor, all with a 9 on their shoulders.

 It’s fashionable these days to field squads of five, not ten.
 Two squads of five Intercessors would still all be part of, let’s say, squad 1, they’re just operating as two demi-squads.
 As such, all ten might have a “1” on their shoulder.
 One would be led by the squad’s sergeant, the other by a designated squad leader.
 In-game both are sergeants.
-Personally I give the proper sergeants an ornament on his backpack and usually model them without a helmet, while the squad leader gets a helmet with a sword or skull on it.
+Personally I give the proper sergeants an ornament on their backpacks and usually model them without a helmet, while the squad leader gets a helmet with a sword or skull on it.
 None of this matters in-game, it’s just a bit of flavor I try to sprinkle in.

 I’ll update this guide as needed, or if I’ve gotten any of this wrong.
-One last note: My general feeling is that if you’re playing a pre-made army like Dark Angels, part of the fun is trying to be “correct” with all of this, but they’re your models so do whatever you think looks good!
+One last note: my general feeling is that if you’re playing a pre-made army like Dark Angels, part of the fun is trying to be “correct” with all of this, but they’re your models so do whatever you think looks good!
 Even better, make your own custom succesor chapter and make up your own rules for how and why your chapter does what it does.

 Here’s a quick infographic with some of these.